Veuve Clicquot Polo On The Beach is now in it’s eight year at Watergate Bay and has grown each year in scale and spectators.

 Beach polo is thought to originate in Dubai in 2004 and has becoming increasingly popular around the world since then, especially in warmer climates.
 Watergate Bay was the first beach to host beach polo back in September 2007 and it always provides an action packed match as the polo ponies are able to accelerate, stop and turn very quickly on the sand.

 Nicknamed the ‘sport of Kings’ and originating in Iran over 2,500 years ago as a war game, polo can also be played on snow as well as sand and grass.
-Other forms of polo include cowboy polo, elephant polo, camel polo, cycle polo and even kayak polo.
+Other forms of polo include Segway polo, cowboy polo, elephant polo, camel polo, cycle polo and even kayak polo.